swarris/Pacasus/README.md

 - sudo pip install pyOpenCL

 Getting pyPaSWAS:
-- Clone the repository: git clone https://github.com/swarris/pyPaSWAS.git
-- Or download a pre-packaged release: https://github.com/swarris/pyPaSWAS/releases

-Getting pyPaSWAS:
 pyPaSWAS is required as a module.
-Run in the following two commands in the ComBaR root folder: git submodule init git submodule update
+Run in the following two commands in the ComBaR root folder:
+- git submodule init
+- git submodule update

 Running the software
 --------------------